Current student support

 Throughout your time with us, you’ll have a personal tutor who will meet with you regularly.
 As well as discussing your progress, your tutor can support you with any difficulties you may encounter.

-2. Student advice and consultation service available in term time - for current students only
+2. Student advice and consultation service (only available in term time)

 3. Personal Therapy